gnss-sdr/gnss-sdr/docs/JETSON.md

 modules (Orin AGX / Orin NX / Orin Nano, and older Xavier / TX2 / Nano boards), what the CUDA build gives you, and how to measure it against the CPU baseline.

-It was written and verified on a Jetson Orin running JetPack 6 (L4T r36, Ubuntu 22.04, CUDA 12.x).
-Other JetPack releases differ only in package versions.
+It was written and verified on a Jetson Orin Nano Super Developer Kit running JetPack 7.2 (L4T r39, Ubuntu 24.04, CUDA 13.2, gcc 13).
+JetPack 6 (L4T r36,
+Ubuntu 22.04, CUDA 12.x) differs only in package versions.

 ## What the CUDA build enables